Transport strategy.

 In this regard, there is a growing demand for “smart” mobility and the introduction of intelligent technologies that allow organizing traffic flow with maximum comfort and safety for city residents.
 The priority area is the reduction in the number of vehicles in cities, including due to the spread of alternative modes of transport (bicycles, microelectrotransport, etc.).
 Smart mobility increases the comfort, economy and environmental friendliness of living in the city.

 The development of rail public transport as the main one was proposed as it includes all the necessary parameters.
-The Urbana Fabrica project of expanding the tram network and the development of both the infrastructure and the economy around it were taken into account, which became one of the main points of the strategy document regarding the transport development of the city.
+The Urban Factory project of expanding the tram network and the development of both the infrastructure and the economy around it were taken into account, which became one of the main points of the strategy document regarding the transport development of the city.

 Urban Development and Light Rail Transit